sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 10/13/2021 22:39 PT_
+_Updated 10/18/2021 1:07 PT_

-v7.7 has begun a 7 day rollout on iOS and Android.
-100% of users should receive the release by Thursday, Oct 14th.
-A 7.7.1 patch will follow shortly to address a few lower priority bugs as well.
+7.7 rollout is complete.
+100% of users should have access to the release.
+A 7.7.1 patch will follow shortly to address a few bugs as well.

 ***